Xilinx/kria-dfx-apps/README.md

       Unload any RMs present on slot 0  "xmutil unloadapp " Load AES192 RM on slot 0          "xmutil loadapp AES192"
     ```
-    Run all cells in AES192.ipynb

 3. AES-FFT

+    Open AES-FFT.ipynb and run all cells.

     Pre-requisite:
     ```
     Need AES128 RM to be loaded on Slot 0 and FFT RM on Slot 1